-Any child who can’t be supervised at home by an appropriate person can attend their service or school.
+Any child who does not have supervision at home from an appropriate person can attend their service or school.

-A wide range of businesses and services can operate at Alert Level 3, which means that parents and caregivers may be required to go to work, rather than work from or stay at home.
+A wide range of businesses and services can operate at Alert Level 3.
+This means parents and caregivers may need to go to work, rather than work from or stay at home.
 Services and schools must be open for children in these situations to attend.

-Home-based early learning services can open with a maximum number of 4 licensed children, including the educators’ own children, provided they meet public health requirements.
+Home-based early learning services can open with a maximum of four licensed children.
+This includes the educators’ own children, provided they meet public health requirements.

 Learning from home

-Distance learning will be provided for all students who are off-site, including those who have to self-isolate or who health authorities have asked to stay away while waiting for a test result.
+Distance learning is available for all students who are off-site.
+Including those who have to self-isolate or who health authorities have asked to stay away while waiting for a test result.

-All teaching and other activities should be done remotely, wherever possible.
+All teaching and other activities should be remote, wherever possible.

-Where it is not possible to deliver teaching online, some facilities may provide education services if Alert level 3 guidelines are followed.
+Where it's not possible to deliver teaching online, some facilities may provide education services.
+They'll need to follow Alert Level 3 guidelines.

-Any class or workshop that cannot be delivered online and remains open must be limited to 20 people or less.
-Each such group is considered a ‘bubble’ and must not interact with any other student/staff bubbles of 20.
+Any class or workshop that cannot move online, and remains open, must limit numbers to 20 people or less.
+Each such group will be a ‘bubble’ and must not interact with any other student/staff bubbles of 20.

-Face coverings are recommended for tertiary students and staff when attending on-site activities.
+We recommend face coverings for tertiary students and staff when attending on-site activities.